Lampedusa: Climate

-Lampedusa has a subtropical semi-arid climate (Köppen: BSh) characterized by very warm, almost rainless and humid summers, very mild and frost-free winters, a powerful seasonal lag and a small diurnal temperature range.
+Lampedusa has a subtropical semi-arid climate (Köppen: BSh) characterized by hot, rainless and humid summers, warm winters, a powerful seasonal lag and a small diurnal temperature range.
 The constant sea breezes moderate the daytime summer temperatures.
-Lampedusa (along with coastal Pantelleria, Kasos, Karpathos, Kastellorizo and coastal Malta) is one of the very few areas along the Mediterranean Sea coast, which have never recorded frost.
-The lowest temperature ever recorded in Lampedusa was 2.2 °C on 1 February 1999.
+Lampedusa has the warmest winters in Europe, as well as the sunniest climate year-round.
+Along with coastal Pantelleria, Kasos, Karpathos, Kastellorizo and coastal Malta, it is one of the very few areas which have never recorded frost.
+The lowest temperature ever recorded in Lampedusa was 4.0 °C on 1 February 1999.